 The Care Certificate workbook can be downloaded free here so you can review the contents of the course before you even start.
 This helps you to prepare and gather any questions before hand.

-The workbook is divided into each of the sections you will study and is outlined by aims and outcomes.
+The workbook outlines the aims and outcomes for each section you will study.
 At the back of the workbook, you will find a glossary of terms.

 5. There are 15 standards of the Care Certificate